bdurand/ultra_settings/README.md

 - 'Symbol'
 - 'Array<String>'

-You can also define default values to be returned in case the configured value is missing or it fails to match a constraint so you can rest assured that your app won't break if someone messes up the environment variables.
+You can also define default values to be returned in case the configured value is missing or it fails to match a constraint.

 Settings are accessed through singleton classes that you define.